rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 If one would like to merge the documentation of several crates, we could continue to require users to provide an index crate, like [the fuchsia index](https://fuchsia-docs.firebaseapp.com/rust/rustdoc_index/).
 This serves as the target of the rustdoc invocation, and the landing page for the collected documentation.
 Supporting only this style of index would require the fewest changes.
 This is the mode described in the Guide-level explanation.

 The proposition, to allow users of rustdoc the flexibility of not having to produce an index, is to allow rustdoc to be run in a mode where no target crate is provided.
+It would generate rendered cross-crate information based only on what is provided through `--include-info-json`.
 The source crates are provided to rustdoc, through a mechanism like `--extern`, rustdoc merges and writes the CCI, and copies the item and module links to the doc root.
 This would require more extensive changes, as rustdoc assumes that it is invoked with a target crate.
 This mode is somewhat analogous to the [example scraping mode](https://github.com/rust-lang/rfcs/blob/master/text/3123-rustdoc-scrape-examples.md).
 Having to create an index crate, that actively uses all of the crates in the environment, might prohibit the use of this feature in settings where users do not intend to produce an index, or where exhaustively listing all dependencies (to `--extern` them) is difficult.

 ## Unconditionally generating the `doc.parts` files?

 Generate no extra files (current) vs. unconditionally creating `doc.parts` to enable more complex future CCI (should consider)

 The current version of rustdoc performs merging by [collecting JSON](https://github.com/rust-lang/rust/blob/c25ac9d6cc285e57e1176dc2da6848b9d0163810/src/librustdoc/html/render/write_shared.rs#L166) blobs from the contents of the already-rendered CCI.
-This proposal proposes to continue reading from the rendered cross-crate information under the default `--read-rendered-cci=true`.
-It can also read `doc.parts` files, under `--fetch-parts`.
+This proposal proposes to continue reading from the rendered cross-crate information under the default `--merge=auto`.
+It can also read `doc.parts` files, under `--include-info-json`.
 However, there are several issues with reading from the rendered CCI that must be stated:
 * Every rustdoc process outputs the CCI to the same doc root by default
 * It is difficult to extract the items in a diverse set of rendered HTML files.
 This is anticipating of the CCI to include HTML files that, for example, statically include type+trait implementations directly
-* Reading exclusively from `doc.parts` is simpler than the existing `serde_json` dependency for extracting the blobs, as opposed to handwritten CCI-type specific parsing (current)
+* Reading exclusively from `crate-info.json` is simpler than the existing `serde_json` dependency for extracting the blobs, as opposed to handwritten CCI-type specific parsing (current)
 * With this proposal, there will be duplicate logic to read from both `doc.parts` files and rendered CCI.

+[@jsha proposes](https://github.com/rust-lang/rfcs/pull/3662#issuecomment-2184077829) unconditionally generating and reading from `crate-info.json`, with no appending to the rendered crate info.

 ## Item links?